Iceland puts former PM on trial over crisis

-REYKJAVIK (Reuters) - Iceland began the trial Monday of former prime minister Geir Haarde for failing to prevent a 2008 financial crash, thought to be the only prosecution in the world of a political leader over the crisis.
+REYKJAVIK, March 5 (Reuters) - Iceland began the trial on Monday of former prime minister Geir Haarde for failing to prevent a 2008 financial crash, thought to be the only prosecution in the world of a political leader over the crisis.

 Iceland’s top three banks all collapsed in late 2008 after years of debt-fuelled expansion.
 The country of just 320,000 people was forced to borrow around $10 billion from the International Monetary Fund and other lenders.